 The starting point of this study was to challenge that – even in academic definitions – OTG tends to be construed as a lifestyle choice by consumers.
 By looking at the phenomenon in terms of a broader practice, we have widened the scope towards its emergence as a system of food provision.
 Indeed, as much as a lifestyle, OTG is rooted in social and economic shifts in the organisation of labour and cities, and it is also a business model.
 This perspective is relevant necessary given the history of how waste has been addressed by the food and beverage industry as something caused and to be solved by consumers, resulting in ineffective and guilt-inducing attempts at ‘reducing litter caused by food on the go’ (Defra 2004).
 These debates are unlikely to address the systemic causes of the waste problems associated with modern convenience foods.
 However, as consumer responsibilisation is neither straightforward nor necessarily a conscious, malicious act by stakeholders it requires empirical scrutiny.

 Against this background, we identified a knowledge gap on how stakeholders in the more recently emerging food OTG sector address waste issues.
 Our aim was to better understand how OTG emerged and, thereby, add complexity to issues of problematisation and responsibilisation in the context of packaging and food waste.
-By sketching lineages of OTG’s emergence and sectoral developments over time, we shed light on the questions to which degree OTG is led by consumer demand (or depicted as such) and how waste problems related to OTG are to be tackled.We have shown that OTG has its origin in the saturation of the traditional fast food sector, becomes established towards the end of the 1990s, and the era of the smartphone initiates a second period of growth in the 2010s.
+By sketching lineages of OTG’s emergence and sectoral developments over time, we shed light on the questions to which degree OTG is led by consumer demand (or depicted as such) and how waste problems related to OTG are to be tackled.
+This relates to our first objective, which is to interrogate the OTG development to assess the framing of it being ‘demand driven’ is warranted;

+We have shown that OTG has its origin in the saturation of the traditional fast food sector, becomes established towards the end of the 1990s, and the era of the smartphone initiates a second period of growth in the 2010s.
 As such OTG is, on the one hand, still a “novel” development within long-term trends towards eating out and convenience.
 On the other, rather than just new, it can also be seen as a business model innovation of existing players in the market of food provision – retailers and caterers, coffee and bakery chains, corner and convenience stores.
 What unites these players is their quest for new ways of increasing their ‘share of stomach’ within – yet moving away from – the traditional, competitive sector of groceries which, just as fast food, ceased pelting businesses with profitable economic growth.

 Fast food also plays a role in that it serves as a benchmark for the OTG sector in positive and negative ways.
 On the one hand, OTG promises to be as ‘quick and easy’ as fast food.
 That convenience expresses itself materially and spatially in drive-throughs and roadside outlets, with car users saving time on their commute between residence and workplace.
 City centre outlets are focused on convenient short walks during a lunch break or a shopping trip.
 Cleanly wrapped and ready-to-eat, the meal OTG is, of course, itself convenient.
 On the other hand, OTG players dissociate their products from fast food.
 OTG’s distinction lies in the ‘healthy ranges’ and ‘vegan options’ untypical for what is considered as fast food.
 This trend resonates with Boltanski and Esquerre’s (2016) work on the increased offer of ‘exceptional’, ‘enriched’, or ‘distinctive’, yet clearly industrial, products as part of capitalism’s shifting dynamics.